CodeKarno/ReadMeTest/README.md

     bsCombobox.SetValue(null);
 }
 ```
-7. Also, to transfer the value of the field to the server, you need the ASPxHiddenField control and the RefreshData method:
+7. Also, to pass a field value to the server, you need the ASPxHiddenField control and the RefreshData method:

 ```javascript
 function RefreshData(currentTypeID) {